AAstakhov/symfony-rest-api-examples/README.md

-fosrest
+REST API Examples with Symfony
 =======

-A Symfony project created on December 27, 2015, 2:32 pm.
+REST API based on Symfony.